Web Therapy season 4: Plot

 Kip and Fiona are at a better place in their relationship, although they have not consummated their remarriage as Kip has been appointed as a circuit judge thanks to Putsy's help and is working long hours as a result.
-While Putsy continues her plans to help Kip get appointed as a Supreme Court judge, his assistant April, contacts Fiona to tell her that she is falling in love with Kip and wants to marry him when he gets his seat on the Supreme Court.
+While Putsy continues her plans to help Kip get appointed as a Supreme Court judge, Kip's assistant April contacts Fiona to tell her that she is falling in love with Kip and wants to marry him when he gets his seat on the Supreme Court.
 Fiona tells Kip of this and tries to deter them from the affair, revealing that Kip is gay; but Kip admits to April that he also has feelings for her, leaving Fiona dumbfounded.

-With construction at Jerome and Hayley's next door house in Philadelphia being a constant nuisance to Fiona, she is horrified to learn that she is going to be surrounded as they have also purchased another home next to her and Hayley, having returned from Bali, wants to build horse stables for Angus.
+With construction at Jerome and Hayley's next door house in Philadelphia being a constant nuisance to Fiona, she is horrified to learn that she is going to be surrounded as they have also purchased another home next to her, and that Hayley, having returned from Bali, wants to build horse stables for Angus.
 Hayley then confesses to Fiona that she cheated on Jerome while in Bali and is thus pregnant with another man's child.
-Fiona secretly records this confession and reveals the truth to Jerome, which diminishes the plans of the construction project and destroys their marriage.
+Fiona secretly records this confession and reveals the truth to an appalled Jerome, who cancels the construction project and ends their marriage.
 Gina is starting a business of sex toys (wanting to have Fiona as the spokesperson) and sexually harasses Jerome, leaving him to need Fiona's help, so they send her to a sex addiction rehab facility in Nevada.

 Richard and Robin are living in Montana under the names Jacques and Betsy with their newborn son Tyrone.
 Richard has become a biker and opened a dance studio.
 Because of fracking in the area, the water has become polluted.
 Robin takes advantage of this by faking amnesia in order to get out of the witness protection program and leave Richard for Las Vegas, and then secretly contacts Fiona to leak the details of her plan.
 Angered by the manipulation, Fiona informs Richard of Robin's activities and books her a one-way flight to Vegas.
 When Richard wrongly suspects that Fiona has romantic feelings for him again; she reluctantly decides to get him out of the witness protection program too and take him back to Philadelphia in order to set him straight.